-As of December 31, 2020 and 2019, the items within other equity reserves are summarized as follows:
+As of December 31, 2021 and 2020, the items within other equity reserves are summarized as follows:

-2020 2019
+2021 2020

-Reorganization of entities under common control and other effects 1 \$ (300,422) (300,422)
+Reorganization of entities under common control and other effects \$ (300,422) (300,422)

-Currency translation effects of foreign subsidiaries and other effects 2 (709,529) (617,525)
+Currency translation effects of foreign subsidiaries and other effects (781,209) (709,529)

-Share-based compensation 3 23,571 14,232
+Share-based compensation 24,913 23,571

-\$ (986,380) (903,715)
+\$ (1,056,718) (986,380)

-- 1 Effects resulting mainly from the difference between the amount of compensation determined in the reorganization of entities effective as of July 1, 2012, by means of which the Parent Company acquired its consolidated subsidiaries, and the value of the net assets acquired of such subsidiaries, net of other purchase adjustments. - 2 Represents the balance of cumulative currency translation effects of foreign subsidiaries generated during each period.
-The effects generated during the periods ended December 31, 2020 and 2019 are included in the statements of comprehensive income and includes the amount of deferred taxes recognized directly in capital that represented expenses of \$ 13,058 in 2020 and \$ 3,211 in 2019 (note 20B), as well as the effects of remeasurement of the pension liability that represented expenses of \$1,942 in 2020 and \$2,692 in 2019 (note 19). - 3 The line item refers to the effects associated with the executive stock-based compensation programs (note 21D), and which costs are recognized in the operating results of each subsidiary during the vesting period of the awards against other equity reserves.
+- 1 Effect fixed in equity reserves resulting from the difference between the amount of compensation determined in the reorganization of entities effective as of July 1, 2012, by means of which the Parent Company acquired its consolidated subsidiaries, and the value of the net assets acquired of such subsidiaries, net of other purchase adjustments. - 2 Represents the balance of cumulative currency translation effects of foreign subsidiaries generated during each period and which are included in the statements of comprehensive income (loss) and includes the amount of deferred taxes recognized directly in equity that represented expenses of \$34,664 in 2021 and \$13,058 in 2020, as well as the effects of remeasurement of the pension liability that represented expenses of \$2,435 in 2021 and \$1,942 in 2020.
+Upon closing of the sale of Costa Rica and El Salvador in 2022, the currency translation effects of foreign subsidiaries accrued in equity which as of December 31, 2021 represents a loss of \$28,823, will be reclassified to the statement of operations, effect that will be modified by changes in exchange rates occurring until the closing of the transaction. - 3 The line item refers to the effects associated with the executive stock-based compensation programs (note 21D), and which costs are recognized in the operating results of each subsidiary during the vesting period of the awards against other equity reserves.
 Upon physical delivery of the Parent Company's shares the amounts accrued in other equity reserves are reclassified to additional paid-in capital.